 In December 2020, the City of Ann Arbor and the Washtenaw County Parks & Recreation Commission held a public meeting regarding a proposed pedestrian tunnel beneath the railroad that would connect Bandemer Park and Barton Nature Area.
 You can view the presentation, watch the public meeting, review the meeting summary or visit Park Planning for updates.

 There are ongoing and limitless opportunities for volunteering and getting engaged with the Ann Arbor Parks and Recreation Services Unit.
 Natural Area Preservation has volunteer opportunities that support their mission to protect and restore Ann Arbor's natural areas and to foster an environmental ethic among its citizens.
-GIVE 365 and the seasonal Adopt-a-Park Program offer volunteer opportunities in the mowed park areas.
 If you are feeling the tug to volunteer or give some time, reach out or explore the website above to see what’s upcoming or how to get involved.

 Report a Problem - A2 Fix It

 To report maintenance issues, or other problem during your park visit, please report through A2Fix It.
 Parks are large spaces and A2 Fix It requests can be difficult to find without detailed information.
 When reporting an issue in a park please include location details.
 There is a details and description section near the end of the request process to help you provide this.
 In addition, users can utilize the pin (website) or X (mobile app) feature to provide specific location information inside the park.
 Finally, please consider including a wide angle photo or include background landmarks, which helps staff find and fix the problem.

 Gifts and Donations